Why be normal?

 In my spare time (What's that?!?)
 I play and record music, I fix broken guitars, I read really old newspapers, I maintain a vegetable garden, I've invented a couple useless gadgets, and I watch the Red Sox.
-I have a Chihuahua and two cats who don't like me doing anything that doesn't involve one of them sleeping in my lap.
+I have a Chihuahua and two cats who don't like me to do anything that doesn't involve one of them sleeping in my lap.
 Don't laugh, it's all much more fun than it sounds!

 - Wordpress people who only know how to do Wordpress sites